Post Details

 6. What does MSME stand for?

 MSME stands for Micro, Small, and Medium Enterprises.
-It refers to businesses categorized by their size, with micro-enterprises being the smallest, followed by small and medium enterprises.
+It refers to businesses categorised by their size, with micro-enterprises being the smallest, followed by small and medium enterprises.
 The classification varies by country, often based on factors such as investment and the number of employees.

 7. What are the benefits of MSME registration?